Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 - Share your details — postcode, and your contact details so we can send you relevant options.

-- We compare whole-of-market fixed tariffs — focusing on deals available for your home, region and meter type.
+- We compare whole-of-market fixed tariffs — focusing on deals available for your home, region and meter type, including the sub-£1,862 fixes above.

 - Review the key costs — unit rates, standing charges, contract term and any exit fees.